-Form 8275-R is used by taxpayers and income tax preparers to disclose positions taken on a tax return that are contrary to Treasury regulations.
-The form is filed to avoid the portions of the accuracy-related penalty due to disregard of regulations or to a substantial understatement of income tax if the return position has a reasonable basis.
-It can also be used for disclosures relating to the preparer penalties for income tax understatements due to positions taken contrary to regulations.
+Form 8275 is used by taxpayers and income tax return preparers to disclose items or positions, except those taken contrary to a regulation, that are not otherwise adequately disclosed on a tax return to avoid certain penalties.
+The form is filed to avoid the portions of the accuracy-related penalty due to disregard of rules or a substantial understatement of income tax if the return position has a reasonable basis.
+It can also be used for disclosures relating to preparer penalties for understatements due to unrealistic positions or disregard of rules.

-The portion of the accuracy-related penalty CAUTION attributable to the following types of misconduct cannot be avoided by disclosure on Form 8275-R:
+Caution.
+The portion of the accuracyrelated penalty attributable to the following types of misconduct cannot be avoided by disclosure on Form 8275:

+Negligence

-- Negligence - Substantial understatement of tax on a tax shelter item. - Substantial valuation misstatement under chapter 1.
+• Substantial understatement of tax on a tax shelter item.

+• Substantial valuation misstatement under chapter 1.

-- Substantial overstatement of pension liabilities. - Substantial estate or gift tax valuation understatements.
+• Substantial overstatement of pension liabilities.

+• Substantial estate or gift tax valuation understatements.